Disinfecting vs Antibacterial: Understanding Their Key Differences and Uses

 EPA Regulations and Standards

-The Environmental Protection Agency (EPA) plays a vital role in regulating disinfectants and sanitizers.
+The Environmental Protection Agency (EPA) plays a vital role in regulating disinfectants.
 Products must be registered with the EPA to ensure they meet efficacy and safety standards.

 • Registration Process: This involves rigorous testing to confirm that products are effective against specific pathogens when used as directed.